 The human-animal bond people share with their companion animals is very important and can provide much needed support, comfort and companionship to people in these difficult times, so if possible people and their companion animals should stay together for the benefit of both.

-There are now over four million cases globally of COVID-19 and, despite this, there have only been a small number of confirmed cases of pets, and captive or farmed wild animals testing positive for SARS-CoV-2.
+There are now many millions of cases globally of COVID-19 and, despite this, there have only been a small number of confirmed cases of pets, and captive or farmed wild animals testing positive for SARS-CoV-2.
 In all cases, it is thought that the source of the infection for these animals was one or more persons with confirmed or suspected COVID-19.
 Just a very small number of infected animals have shown some mild signs of illness.

 There is no evidence of companion animals, livestock or wildlife in Australia being infected or becoming ill with SARS-CoV-2.